the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Joining a TDF fleet

-When the MOTD states that fleet is running, x-up on the [TDF WAITLIST](/) with your ship fitting, Join voice comms; [Teamspeak 3](https://www.teamspeak.com/en/) (server details are in **TDF-Official** MOTD) and wait for fleet invite.
+When the MOTD states that fleet is running, x-up on the [TDF WAITLIST](/) with your ship fitting, Join voice comms; [Teamspeak 3](https://www.teamspeak.com/en/) (server details are in **TDF-Official** MOTD in game) make sure you are no more than 2 jumps out when you x-up and wait for fleet invite.

 ## Using the Waitlist

-Sign in on the waitlist with your eve account, login is done trough CCP, thus we have no acces to your EVE credentials.
+Sign in on the waitlist with your eve account, login is done through CCP, thus we have no access to your EVE credentials.
 When the waitlist is open click on **Join Waitlist**.
 Copy paste your fit on the window and click **X-UP**.

 ![](copytoclipboard.png)